-While links are a great visual way of dealing with repeats, they still require that you reach up and tap on the screen.
-Rearranging a score in advance, however, ensures that the next page is always the correct one-it's great for musicians who use the autoturn feature or a foot pedal to turn pages.
+While links are a great visual way of dealing with repeats, they still require that you reach up and tap the screen.
+Rearranging a score in advance, however, ensures that the next page is always the correct one-it's great for musicians who use Autoturn or a foot pedal to turn pages.

 While viewing the score you'd like to edit, choose "Rearrange" from the tools menu.
-Drag pages around on the screen to rearrange them, and use the toolbar along the bottom of each thumbnail to remove, rotate, or duplicate it, or to create a new section beginning with it (use sections to split up large files).
+Drag pages around on the screen to reorder them, and use the toolbar along the bottom of each thumbnail to remove, rotate, or duplicate it, or to create a new section beginning with it (use sections to split up large files).
+Tap a page to see a larger version of it, if needed.

 To move multiple pages, drag one and then tap additional pages to collect them into a stack.
-Move them to your desired location and lift your finger to place them in the order they were picked up, or tap Cancel if needed and they'll each go back to their original position.
+Move them to your desired location and lift your finger to place them in the order they were picked up, or tap Cancel to put them back in their original positions.